Brew-kavhi/Webapp.start/README.md

 Deployment is done with docker.
 Therefor each service creted with make already contains a basic dockerfile, that can be used to deploy this service.

 ## Roadmap
 In the future this repo will also contain the necessary files for docker-compose so a docker cluster can be setup easily.
 Furthermore, we will enforce rules by github actions and gitlab pipelines.
-This will ship with later versions of this repository

-## Contributing
-State if you are open to contributions and what your requirements are for accepting them.

-For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
-Perhaps there is a script that they should run or some environment variables that they need to set.
-Make these steps explicit.
-These instructions could also be useful to your future self.

-You can also document commands to lint the code or run tests.
-These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
-Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.
+AS of now, only some basic actions and pipelines are defined on main branch, but for other branches there will be ore rules following.